bbc/peaks.js/README.md

 > A browser based audio waveform visualisation frontend component from BBC R&D.

-Peaks is a modular frontend component designed for the display of and interaction with audio waveform material in the browser.
+Peaks.js is a modular client-side JavaScript component designed for the display of and interaction with audio waveform material in the browser.

 ![](https://github.com/bbcrd/peaks.js/blob/master/peaks.png?raw=1)

-Peaks is developed by [BBC R&D](http://www.bbc.co.uk/rd) to allow users to make accurate clippings of audio data over a timeline in browser, using a backend API that serves the waveform data.
+Peaks.js is developed by [BBC R&D](http://www.bbc.co.uk/rd) to allow users to make accurate clippings of audio data over a timeline in browser, using a backend API that serves the waveform data.

-Peaks utilizes HTML5 canvas technology to display waveform data at different zoom levels and provides some basic convenience methods for interacting with waveforms and creating time-based visual sections for denoting content to be clipped or for reference, eg: distinguishing music from speech or identifying different music tracks.
+Peaks.js uses HTML5 canvas technology to display waveform data at different zoom levels and provides some basic convenience methods for interacting with waveforms and creating time-based visual sections for denoting content to be clipped or for reference, eg: distinguishing music from speech or identifying different music tracks.

 [More informations about the **Waveform project**](http://waveform.prototyping.bbc.co.uk/).